 Friday 28 February

-Kids’ Carnival Parade – from 6pm taking a circular route from Plaza de la Constitución, along Calle Especería, Calle Nueva, Calle Puerta del Mar, Calle Martínez, up Calle Marqués de Larios back to Plaza de la Constitución and then up Calle Granada to Plaza del Carbón and Plaza del Siglo before going down Calle Molina Larios and back up to Calle Marqués de Larios and Plaza de la Constitución
+Gods and Goddess’ Carnival Parade – from noon taking a circular route from Plaza de la Constitución, along Calle Especería, Calle Nueva, Calle Puerta del Mar, Calle Martínez, up Calle Marqués de Larios back to Plaza de la Constitución.

 Saturday 29 February